hbisneto/FileSystemPro/README.md

 # FileSystem Pro

-FileSystem Pro is designed to identify the operating system (OS) on which it’s running and define the paths to various user directories based on the OS.
+FileSystem is a powerful toolkit designed to handle file and directory operations with ease and efficiency across various operating systems.

 ## Getting Started